How To Use A Foam Roller For Back Pain Relief

-Each part needs to be functioning well for the whole unit to work and to stop muscle knots and imbalances from developing.
+And each part needs to be functioning well for the whole unit to work, and to stop muscle knots and imbalances from forming.

-Just remember to roll slowly, don't do it for too long, and hold for 20-30 seconds whenever you hit a trigger point.
+Just remember to roll slowly, don't roll for too long, and hold for 20-30 seconds whenever you hit a trigger point.

-This is because we hold a lot of stress and tension in these areas as we go about our daily activities.
+This is because we hold a lot of stress and tension in them as we go about our daily activities.

-And this can lead us to adopt a hunched posture that increases the strain on our lower backs.
+And this can lead us to adopt a hunched posture that increases the strain on our lower back.

-And not only do they increase the load on your lower back, tight glutes can also lead to sciatic pain as the buttocks house your sciatic nerves.
+And not only do they increase the load on your lower back, they can also lead to sciatic pain as the buttocks house your sciatic nerves.

-So keeping your glutes and piriformis muscle stretched out and rolled is vital if you're going to tackle lower back pain.
+So keeping your glutes and piriformis muscle stretched and loose is vital if you're going to tackle lower back pain.